The Yankee: Art criticism

 Neal was the first American art critic.
 Scholars find his work in the novel Randolph (1823), Blackwood's Magazine (1824), and The Yankee to be the most historically important, in which he discussed leading American artists and their work "with unprecedented acumen and enthusiasm".
 The essay "Landscape and Portrait-Painting" (September 1829) anticipated John Ruskin's groundbreaking Modern Painters (1843) by distinguishing between "things seen by the artist" and "things as they are", as Ruskin put it more famously fourteen years later.
 In Neal's words in 1829, "There is not a landscape nor a portrait painter alive who dares to paint what he sees as he sees it; nor probably a dozen with power to see things as they are."

 Neal's essays in The Yankee about landscape painting and its potential role in America's artistic renaissance anticipate the rise of the Hudson River School and provide early coverage (1828) of its founders, Thomas Doughty, Asher Brown Durand, and Thomas Cole.
 These essays also offer unprecedented coverage of reproduction technology like engraving and lithography and American portrait painters trained in the "humbler contingencies" of sign painting and applied arts.
-According to art scholar Harold E. Dickson, Neal's opinions in The Yankee "to a remarkable degree ... have stood the trying test of time."
+The Yankee published his extensive coverage of art featured in The Token and The Atlantic Souvenir annual gift books, which sometimes praised the engravers more than the painters.
+Neal's opinions on art in The Yankee carry a "a pungency rare in nineteenth century criticism", according to art scholar John W. McCoubrey.
+Fellow art scholar Harold E. Dickson said they "to a remarkable degree ... have stood the trying test of time."